Surgical Procedures: Surgery and Staging for Anal Cancer

 What is recovery like?

-Recovery from anal cancer surgery depends on the extent of the procedure you have had.
-For those who have undergone an abdominoperineal resection, a hospital stay is needed.
+Recovery from anal cancer surgery depends on the procedure you had.
+If you had an abdominoperineal resection, a hospital stay is needed.
 You will be taught how to care for your incision before leaving the hospital.

 Your medical team will discuss with you the medications you will be taking, such as those for pain, blood clot prevention, and/or other conditions.

-• Walking, the night of or day following surgery is often suggested.
+• Walk the night of or day after surgery

 • Shower 48-72 hours after surgery.